Interior operators and their relationship to autocatalytic networks: Interior operators and their fixed sets

 \item It follows from Proposition~\ref{propro} that not every interior operator on $2^Y$ can be realised as $\psi_{\C(D)}$ for some digraph $D$.
-For example, if we let $Y=\{a,b,c\}$ and take the union-closed set system $\C=\{\{a\}, \{a,b,c\}\}$ then $\C$ cannot equal $\C(D)$ for any digraph $D$ by Proposition~\ref{propro}(ii).
-Alternatively, consider the union-closed set system $\C^+_k = \{X \in 2^Y: |X| \geq k\}$, where $k\geq 3$.
+For example, if we let $Y=\{a,b,c\}$ and take the union-closed set system $\C=\{\emptyset, \{a\}, \{a,b,c\}\}$ then $\C$ cannot equal $\C(D)$ for any digraph $D$ by Proposition~\ref{propro}(ii).
+Alternatively, consider the union-closed set system $\C^+_k = \{X \in 2^Y: |X| \geq k\} \cup \{\emptyset\}$, where $k\geq 3$.
 This satisfies the two assumptions in Proposition~\ref{propro}(iii) and so for any set $Y$ with $|Y| > 1+(k-1)(k-2)$ it follows that $\C^+_k \neq \C(D)$ for any digraph $D$ on vertex set $Y$.

 Moreover, as $Y$ becomes large, the proportion of interior operators on $2^Y$ that can be realised as $\psi_{\C(D)}$ for some $D$ converges to zero as $|Y|$ grows.
-To see this, observe that there are exactly $n^2$ digraphs on a vertex set $Y$ of size $n$, and each digraph uniquely determines $\psi_{\C(D)}$ (though many digraphs produce the same interior operator\footnote{For example, by Proposition~\ref{propro}(i), all acyclic digraphs return the trivial interior operator $\psi_{\C(D)}(X) = \emptyset, \forall X \subseteq Y$.}).
-By contrast, the total number of interior operators on $2^Y$ grows much faster, as the following result shows. \end{itemize}
+To see this, observe that there are exactly $2^{n^2}$ digraphs on a vertex set $Y$ of size $n$, and each digraph uniquely determines $\psi_{\C(D)}$ (though many digraphs produce the same interior operator\footnote{For example, by Proposition~\ref{propro}(i), all acyclic digraphs return the trivial interior operator defined by $\psi_{\C(D)}(X) = \emptyset, \forall X \subseteq Y$.}).
+By contrast, the total number of interior operators on $2^Y$ grows much faster, as the following result shows (a proof is provided in the Appendix). \end{itemize}